 For anyone who really, really wants to do the whole trip by public transport, it is possible.
 You can easily get the train from Boston’s South Station (which I’ve done a few times before) to Providence/New York.
 Meanwhile, at the other end, Maricopa is the closest station to Phoenix (next stop after Tucson), where there is a connecting bus service.

-I’ve been travelling Amtrak’s northeast corridor, which connects Washington DC with Boston, on-and-off for 20 years now.
-My very first visit to the US involved an almost-reverse of the first part of this trip, travelling from Washington DC to Boston via New York, although that time I picked up the train at Baltimore, a friend having driven me up there from DC.
+I’ve been travelling Amtrak’s northeast corridor, which connects Washington DC with Boston, on-and-off for 20 years.
+My very first visit to the US in October 1998 involved an almost-reverse of the first part of this trip, travelling from Washington DC to Boston via New York, although that time I picked up the train at Baltimore, a friend having driven me up there from DC.

 Of all of Amtrak’s services, the northeast corridor is the closest to what most of us in Europe would recognise as a regular train service.
 There are multiple trains per day (compared with, say, one train a day or every other day on some lines) and the trains have relatively fast journey times.
 This is because it’s the only line where Amtrak owns the infrastructure and therefore it’s the only line where there are dedicated tracks for the passenger trains.
 This is in contrast to the rest of the country, where the tracks are owned by the rail freight companies (I say “tracks”, quite often it’s a single-track line) and far too often, the Amtrak trains are held to wait for a freight train.
 And when I say a freight train, keep in mind that these are often many miles long and very slow moving, so it can be a long wait.
 Hence delays are frequent, but we’ll get to that in a later instalments.